The 25 Top Things to Do in La Paz Mexico + Practical Tips

 The word “La Paz” translates to peace.
 So I’d say yes, La Paz is definitely a safe destination for travelers if you stay in the central or the commercial areas.

-The streets of La Paz are lit and active even at night, and the people are used to tourists being around almost all the time, so you won’t be attracting any special attention to yourself either.
+The streets of La Paz are lit and active even at night, and the people are used to tourists being around almost all the time, so that you won’t be attracting any special attention to yourself either.

 However, it’s still important to look out for yourself just like you would anywhere else in the world and use the same precautions that I mentioned in my post on how to stay safe in Mexico.